DavidBakerEffendi/tigergraph/README.md

 The original version of the TigerGraph Docker image can be found [here](https://github.com/tigergraph/ecosys/tree/master/demos/guru_scripts/docker).

+For a detailed tutorial on how this image works, please read [my article on Medium](https://towardsdatascience.com/efficient-use-of-tigergraph-and-docker-5e7f9918bf53).

 ## Description

 The Debian image is Bitnami's minideb image as the base image.
 This can be built